Workday/canvas-kit/modules/_labs/side-panel/react/README.md

 ```

 ## Static Properties

-#### `HiddenLabel`
-> Because a side panel is `role='region'` it must have an accessible name.
-You can use `<SidePanel.HiddenLabel>` in conjunction with the `useSidePanel` hook or manually using `aria-labelledby`.
-This specifies the panel's accessible name if you don't have one as an element already (if you do, use that instead).

-> `HiddenLabel` hides the element visually and from screen readers.
-It is solely used to provide an accessible name.

 #### `ToggleButton`
 > `<SidePanel.ToggleButton>` is a control that is meant to toggle between `expanded = true` and `expanded = false` states.
 It must be used within the `SidePanel` component as a child.
 Use in conjunction with `useSidePanel`'s `controlProps`, otherwise it does not come with explicit `onClick` handlers.